5 Health Benefits of Infrared Saunas, According to Experts

 - Recent stroke

-In addition, saunas are not recommended for those who are elderly or pregnant, or for children.
+In addition, saunas are not recommended for those who are elderly, pregnant, or for children.
 Also, do not consume alcohol before entering a sauna.

 Words by Dina Cheney